Safeguarding Interview Questions and Answers: Protecting Confidentiality and Integrity

 -

 Equal Employment Opportunity (EEO) Laws: These laws prohibit discrimination based on protected characteristics.
-Safeguarding interview questions and answers helps ensure that the hiring process remains unbiased and compliant with EEO regulations.
+Safeguarding interview questions and answers helps confirm that the hiring process remains unbiased and compliant with EEO regulations.
 Improper handling of interview data can lead to legal challenges and significant fines.

 -